smileyface/LGS-Stock-Checker/docs/srd.md

 - **[4.2.1]** The system shall maintain a database table of unique card sets (referred to as the "set catalog"), storing at least the set code, name, and release date.
 - **[4.2.2]** The system shall include a scheduled background task that periodically fetches a list of all known sets from an external source (e.g., Scryfall).
+- **[4.2.3]** The system shall store the fetched set data in the set catalogue.
-- **[4.2.3]** The background task shall add any new sets to the catalog that are not already present, using the set code as the unique identifier.
+- **[4.2.4]** The background task shall add any new sets to the catalog that are not already present, using the set code as the unique identifier.
-- **[4.2.4]** The background task shall not remove any sets from the catalog.
+- **[4.2.5]** The background task shall not remove any sets from the catalog.

 ### 4.3 Card Printing Catalog & Specification Validation